asadhameed/project-explorer-world/backend/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+### `npm install -save cors`

+CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.\

+See the section about [cors](https://www.npmjs.com/package/cors) for more information.

 ### `npm test`

 Runs the test and shows the test result.
 The result shows how many Test suites, how many tests are passed and how many tests are failed.<br />